-Dr. Claire Nolasco Braaten obtained her Ph.D. in Criminal Justice from Sam Houston State University, her Masters in International and Economic Business Law from Kyushu University in Japan, and both her Bachelors Degree in Political Science and her J.D. in Law from the University of the Philippines College of Law, where she was a member of the Order of the Purple Feather, the law school’s honor society.
+Dr. Claire Nolasco Braaten comes from a family of educators, both her parents and grandmother having been educators in the Philippines.
+Having been educated in a variety of international institutions, she realizes the importance of a global education in increasing awareness of diverse cultures and histories.
+She obtained her Ph.D. in Criminal Justice from Sam Houston State University, her Masters in International and Economic Business Law from Kyushu University in Japan, and both her Bachelors Degree in Political Science and her J.D. in Law from the University of the Philippines College of Law, where she was a member of the Order of the Purple Feather, the law school’s honor society.
 She is authorized to practice law in both the State of California and the Philippines.
-She interned in the Japanese law firms of Minamitani and Sogo in Fukuoka, Japan and the Ohebashi law office in Osaka, Japan through the Young Leaders Program sponsored by the Japanese government for emerging leaders in the Southeast Asian region.
-She is currently a member of both the Phi Kappa Phi Honor Society and the Pi Gamma Mu Honor Society.
+She interned in the Japanese law firms of Minamitani and Sogo in Fukuoka, Japan and the Ohebashi law office in Osaka, Japan.
+Her studies in her LLM program in Japan was funded through the highly competitive Young Leaders Program (Monbukagakusho scholarship) sponsored by the Japanese government for emerging leaders in the Southeast Asian region.
+She is currently a member of both the Phi Kappa Phi Honor Society (through the University of the Philippines chapter) and the Pi Gamma Mu Honor Society.

 She has published in several peer-reviewed criminal justice journals, including Deviant Behavior, Law & Society, Journal of Refugee Studies, Journal of Criminal Justice, Crime Law and Social Change, Journal of Criminal Justice Education, and Security Journal as well as law reviews such as the American Journal of Criminal Law and Criminal Law Bulletin.